You probably should be reading this if you don’t know what Valentine’s Day Gifts women want from men.

 To stop giving me a to do list of things he can do on his own.
 I’m thinking the idea of shooting at the range is a good idea.– Mona M.

-Dinner cooked and the kitchen cleaned up afterwards.- Kelly J.
+Dinner was cooked, and the kitchen was cleaned up afterward.- Kelly J.

 A romantic gesture like a shoulder / back massage for aching muscles from shovelling snow.– Fran K.

 Several boxes of 9mm ammunition and a visit to the shooting range.– Denise C.

 Sleep in.- Patricia L.